Redondo Beach Waterfront, LLC v. City of Redondo Beach

 In upholding the trial court’s ruling, the appellate court reiterated that the express intent of Governments Code section 66498.1 was to vest local development projects from subsequent changes in local laws.
 Because the Waterfront Project’s developers had satisfied their statutory vesting requirements—namely securing a deemed complete determination from the City—prior to the filing of Measure C’s Notice of Intent, the Project was protected from Measure C’s later adoption.

 Interestingly, the City and Measure C proponents attempted to argue that the Coastal Commission’s independent authority to review and approve the City’s local coastal program converted Measure C into a state regulation and beyond the Project’s vesting tentative map protections.
 The court disagreed, noting that the Project was seeking vesting protections from the City’s enforcement of Measure C and not the state’s.

-The decision, which can be found here, is an important reminder of the power of properly established vested rights against subsequent attack—even when that attack comes from the ballot box.
+The decision is an important reminder of the power of properly established vested rights against subsequent attack—even when that attack comes from the ballot box.

 A PDF version of this article can be downloaded by clicking here.

 David P. Temblador is a Partner at Harrison, Temblador, Hungerford & Johnson LLP in Sacramento, California.

 © 2020 – Harrison, Temblador, Hungerford & Johnson LLP.
 All rights reserved.
 The information in this article has been prepared by Harrison, Temblador, Hungerford & Johnson LLP for informational purposes only and does not constitute legal advice.